imanlotfimahyari/State-Sharing-p4-python/README.md

 registrations and forward the publish packets to the subscribers.

 **HINT:**
-In this example, the subscriber Network Function is sharing its host with one of the publisher Network Functions.
+In this example, the subscriber Network Function shares its host with one of the publisher Network Functions.
 As the subscriber Network Function is subscribing on the variable of this publisher Network Function, do we need to route the published data to the P4 switch and then again to the same host?